ahmaazouzi/cs-topics/systems/machineLevelRep.md

 else:
 	else-statement
 ```
 - For some reason the assembly flow reverses that order and starts with a negation.
 I don't know if this always holds or if using jump synonyms would yield something similar in structure to the traditional if-else statement.
+Answer I got got from the exercise is that there are no specific reason, but it can be compact and less verbose.
 Anyways, the assembly flow expressed of an if-else statement re-expressed in C is as follows:
 ```
-	if (!text-expr)
+	if (!test-expr)
 		goto false;
 	then-statement
 	goto done;